News updates

 Victorian Government - precinct planning

-Overwhelmingly our community has told us that you agree the Suburban Rail Loop is a game changer for transport in Victoria and for shaping Glen Waverley’s future.
+In 2021 and 2022, we facilitated a comprehensive consultation process and overwhelming our community told us they agree the Suburban Rail Loop is a game changer for transport in Victoria and for shaping Glen Waverley’s future.

 However, you also told us that you share our key concerns of the project’s design: